Graduate Certificate Programme in Health Services Innovation (GCP-HSI)

 i) To build a sustainable training programme in health services innovation;

-ii) To increase among Singaporean HCPs the skills and confidence for health services research;
+ii) To increase skills and confidence for health services research;

 iii) To train a workforce to identify opportunities for improvement, measure and improve patient outcomes, demonstrate and improve value for money, and implement evidence into practice sustainably.